Micah Wright: Animation and comics

 After graduating and moving to Los Angeles, Wright started interning at Nickelodeon, before becoming script supervisor and eventually a staff writer on The Angry Beavers.
 In early 2000, a number of writers working on Nickelodeon cartoons contacted the Writers Guild of America to renegotiate the contracts on their behalf and organize a union.
-At the time, Wright, who also took part in the union drive, was writing and producing the pilot for his own show, Constant Payne, a steampunk science fiction series following a family of adventurers co-produced with Madhouse, with an aesthetic inspired by anime, pulp magazines and early Soviet propaganda posters.
-The show, which would have been Nickelodeon's first action adventure offering, was not ordered to series due to the network's fears of violent programming in the wake of the September 11 attacks as well as Nickelodeon's suspicions that Wright was one of the figureheads in the union organizing effort.
+At the time, Wright, who also took part in the union drive, was creating, writing and producing the pilot for his own show, Constant Payne, an animated steampunk science fiction series following a crime-fighting scientist without powers, Alex 'Doc' Payne, as well as his teenage daughter, Amanda, co-produced with Madhouse, with an aesthetic inspired by anime (especially Cowboy Bebop and films by Satoshi Kon), pulp magazines and early Soviet propaganda posters.
+The show, which would have been Nickelodeon's first action adventure offering, was ultimately not ordered as a full series due to the network's fears of violent programming in the wake of the September 11 attacks as well as Nickelodeon's suspicions that Wright was one of the figureheads in the union organizing effort.
 Wright has since tried pitching Constant Payne to Warner Bros.
-Animation and to foreign studios as an animated feature-length film but the project remains uncompleted.
+Animation and to foreign studios as an animated feature-length film but the project remains incomplete.
 During his time at Nickelodeon, Wright became friends with Jay Lender, with whom he would collaborate as a writing partner on numerous projects across various media.